-- 1. Contain and isolate spill by covering with absorbent material.
+- 1. Contain and isolate spills by covering with absorbent material.
 Be extremely careful not to generate aerosols. - 2.
 Isolate spill area. - 3.
 Clean up spill wearing appropriate personal protective equipment from Spill Kit, i.e., eye protective respirator mask, double latex gloves and cover gown. - 4.
-Wipe up spills with absorbent gauze; if very large spill, use absorbent powder. - 5.
-Use care to pick up any glass fragments, place in absorbent towel and then into Zip-Loc bag. - 6.
-Wash spill area three times with soap and water. - 7.
-Place any contaminated linen with wet areas rolled into the middle into a water-soluble linen bag then into a red bag labeled contaminated chemotherapy linen. - 8.
-Place all disposable chemotherapy contaminated waste in Zip-Loc bag, then dispose of in a biohazard receptacle labeled contaminated chemotherapy waste.
+Wipe up spills with absorbent gauze; if it is a large spill, use absorbent powder. - 5.
+Use care to pick up any glass fragments, place in absorbent towel and then into Ziploc bag. - 6.
+Wash the spill area three times with soap and water. - 7.
+Place any contaminated linen with wet areas rolled into the middle into a water-soluble linen bag then into a red bag labeled with contaminated chemotherapy linen. - 8.
+Place all disposable chemotherapy contaminated waste in Ziploc bag, then dispose of in a biohazard receptacle labeled contaminated chemotherapy waste.